-Detailed guidance, training, and technical assistance on how to collect and report data on these performance standards will be developed and provided to RHY grantees in advance of reporting deadlines.
+Detailed guidance and TTA on how to collect and report data on these performance standards will be developed and provided to RHY grantees in advance of reporting deadlines.

-The performance standards apply to all RHY-funded grantees beginning on October 1, 2017.
+The performance standards apply to all RHY-funded grantees.

 Grantees' performance will be monitored based on their compliance with these performance standards and measures.
 Grantees' performance on these standards may also be used when deciding which RHY grantee applications to fund in future FOAs.